Kaustuv-Karki/Anchor-detection-model/README.md

-This is for Major Project
+This is for Major Project Thapathali Campus